shirizaan/RetroPie-RCMSaveDelete/README.md

 To install, type the log into your RetroPie via ssh and type the following:

-wget -O - "https://github.com/shirizaan/RetroPie-RCMSaveDelete/blob/master/install.sh" | sudo bash
+wget -qO- "https://raw.githubusercontent.com/shirizaan/RetroPie-RCMSaveDelete/master/install.sh" | sudo bash